itsron-sys64/instafreak/privacy.md

 We may update this Privacy Policy at any time.
 Continued use of the bot constitutes acceptance of any changes.

 ## Contact
-For questions or concerns, contact us at: sarkar10000000@gmail.com
+For questions or concerns, contact us at: discord: @cinnamon.ron